This article assumes you're

 If you acknowledge (a) a child's psychological wounds and

-unawareness, and (b) that they didn't choose these, and (c) don't know
+unawareness, and (b) that s/he didn't choose these, and (c) don't know

 what to do about them, you can see "misbehavior" and "bad attitudes" with compassion and empathy, rather than